How to Manage ServBay Databases with TablePlus

 /Applications/ServBay/tmp/mysql.sock

-(default ServBay MariaDB/MySQL socket file path). - When using the socket,
+(default for ServBay MariaDB/MySQL) - When using socket connection,

 Host